Dwight Yoakam: 2008–2016: 3 Pears, Second Hand Heart, and Swimmin' Pools, Movie Stars...

-Beck produced two tracks on Yoakam's 2012 album 3 Pears.

 Yoakam performed at the CMA Music Festival in Nashville, Tennessee, in 2008, where he was joined by Faith Hill.
 This was Yoakam's first appearance at the event in over 20 years.
 He otherwise performed very few concerts in 2009 and 2010, citing the Great Recession and the rise of digital music distribution as a reason behind the slower pace of his career at the time.
 Despite this, he still stated that he planned to continue releasing albums.
 In July 2011, he re-signed with Warner for his next album, 2012's 3 Pears.
 The album included production from rock musician Beck on two tracks.
 Upon release, it became Yoakam's highest entry on the Billboard 200 albums chart, reaching number 18.
 Mikael Wood of the Los Angeles Times thought the album displayed a "softer side" than Yoakam's previous efforts.
 Stephen Thomas Erlewine wrote of the album, "Yoakam has surprised by digging deeper into every one of his obsessions, creating a record that captures the careening, adventurous spirit of the '60s without ever feeling doggedly retro.
 It's as fresh as any music he's ever made, and one of his very best albums."

 His next Warner album was 2015's Second Hand Heart.
 It reached the number two position on Top Country Albums after its release, his highest peak on that chart since Buenas Noches from a Lonely Room in 1988.
 It consisted almost entirely of original songs written by Yoakam, except a cover of the standard "Man of Constant Sorrow" and Anthony Crawford's "V's of Birds".
 Erlewine found influences of The Beatles, Buck Owens, and cowpunk in the album's arrangements.
 Ann Powers of NPR's First Listen shared a similar opinion of the album, also praising the "brightness" of its sound.